--Make sure your HVAC system is properly maintained: Preventive maintenance can increase the efficiency of your system by up to 15%.
+-Make sure your HVAC system is properly maintained: a preventive hvac tune-up can increase the efficiency of your system by up to 15%.

 -Check on the insulation levels in your attic: Proper insulation in your attic can help lower the amount of heat that escapes from your home, which means your HVAC system won't have to work as hard to keep your home comfortable.
 According to the EPA, properly insulated attics can save you around of 15% on your energy bill.

 -And finally, remember to change your air filter: A dirty air filter can make your HVAC system work up to 15% harder.
 This means it's sucking up more energy and costing you more money.

 How much money can you save by upgrading to a new system?

 The Department of Energy estimates that a new air conditioner with a SEER rating of 16 may save you up to 20% on your cooling costs.
 If you have an older system with a SEER rating of 10, you could save up to 50%.

 For a new residential furnace replacement, the Department of Energy estimates that an AFUE rating of 90% could save you up to 30% on your heating costs.

 So, this Earth Day, we encourage you to consider ways you can make your home's HVAC system more energy efficient.
 Not only will it save you money, but it will also protect the environment!